eversoneliasg/100-days-of-python/day004/README.md

+# Day 4

+## Random

-Random: how to output random integers and floats.
+How to output random integers and floats.

+## Heads or Tails

-Heads or Tails: a virtual coin toss program.
+A virtual coin toss program.

+## Lists

-Lists: working with lists on Python.
+Working with lists on Python.

+## Banker Roulette
-Banker Roulette: a program which will select a random name from a list of names.
+A program which will select a random name from a list of names.
 The person selected will have to pay for everybody's food bill.

-Rock, Paper and Scissors: a game of rock, paper and scissors against the computer.
+## Rock, Paper and Scissors
+A game of rock, paper and scissors against the computer.